 Canadian research and development is focused on areas of technology where we have significant experience, where there is strong potential for re-use outside of the SKA, and where we have novel and new approaches that address the performance and cost requirements demanded by the SKA.

-Canada’s commitment to the SKA pre-construction phase is being supported by the National Research Council Canada (NRC) and the university community, including the ACURA Advisory Council on the SKA (AACS) and partnerships with CANARIE (Ottawa, ON).
+Canada’s commitment to the SKA pre-construction phase was supported by the National Research Council Canada (NRC) and the university community, including the ACURA Advisory Council on the SKA (AACS) and partnerships with CANARIE (Ottawa, ON).
 Canada’s technology contributions include:

 Central Signal Processor (CSP) Consortium

 - Low Noise Amplifiers (LNAs).
 In collaboration with Nanowave Technologies (Etobicoke, ON), NRC has developed cryogenic LNAs that achieve world-class noise performance.
 They will be part of the receivers on MeerKAT that are being provided by EMSS (Stellenbosch, South Africa).
 One of these receiver systems is being tested with the DVA1.
 University of Calgary and NRC are also investigating room temperature LNAs to reduce operations costs inherent with cryogenic-cooling.

 - Radio Frequency Digitisers.
 University of Calgary worked on low-power, high-bandwidth analog-to-digital converters (ADCs), while NRC was responsible for the digitizers for single-pixel feeds, based in part on an ADC architecture used by McGill for CHIME.